Blue-Yonder-OSS/cyclic-boosting/docs/source/tutorial.md

-quantile transformations to impose constraints on the target range (for bound or semi-bound scenarios) and maintain the order of symmetric-percentile triplet predictions (from an arbitrary quantile regression method, not restricted to Cyclic Boosting) used for J-QPD:
+quantile transformations to impose constraints on the target range (for bound or semi-bound scenarios) and maintain the order of symmetric-percentile triplet predictions (from an arbitrary quantile regression method, not restricted to Cyclic Boosting) used for J-QPD (and its [extensions](https://github.com/Blue-Yonder-OSS/cyclic-boosting/blob/main/docs/JQPDregression.pdf)):
 ```python
 from cyclic_boosting.pipelines import pipeline_CBAdditiveQuantileRegressor
 from cyclic_boosting.quantile_matching import QPD_RegressorChain